Entering Organised Events

 Seizing the Initiative

 Of course, there is always the option of seizing the initiative, photocopying some sponsorship forms and gathering together some friends and neighbours to raise some money.
 Completing a few laps of the park will involve no headache in terms of course organisation and you may be instrumental in adding a few new members to the wider running community.
-So what are you waiting for?Business energy with a difference
+So what are you waiting for?- Winter Weather Training

 - Questionnaire: Are You Up to Speed on Running?